playmer/sdlwiki/SDL3/FAQDevelopment.md

 On a similar note, when doing timing, prefer using [`SDL_GetPerformanceCounter`](SDL_GetPerformanceCounter)  and [`SDL_GetPerformanceFrequency`](SDL_GetPerformanceFrequency) , or [`SDL_GetTicksNS`](SDL_GetTicksNS) , over using [`SDL_GetTicks`](SDL_GetTicks), which has only has millisecond precision. [`SDL_GetTicksNS`](SDL_GetTicksNS) uses [`SDL_GetPerformanceCounter`](SDL_GetPerformanceCounter) under the hood, but converted to nanoseconds for convenience.

+## Why is my movement jerky/only happening when I move my mouse? <a name="key_repeat" id="key_repeat"></a>

+There's several possibilities for seeing this behavior, broadly though in terms of early SDL usage they tend to relate to Events.
+To put it simply Events come in when they come in.
+You cannot rely on them to come every frame, and you cannot rely on them to not come many times per frame.

+### (Only) Rendering during the [SDL_PollEvent](SDL_PollEvent) loop/while SDL_AppEvent is called.

+This typically takes the form of rendering at the bottom of the PollEvent loop when finished with the given event.
+This ends up rendering only when events are coming in and can cause all kinds of weird things to be displayed including jerky movement.
+It's also most obvious if you have something like an animation that constantly changes but it suddenly stops when you stop feeding it input/events.

+Occationally people render during specific events, which can also cause oddities if you're not careful.
+Which is not to say you never should, for example [SDL_EVENT_WINDOW_EXPOSE](SDL_EVENT_WINDOW_EXPOSE) is sent specifically for that.

+The solution is to ensure that (in general) all of your rendering happens outside the [SDL_PollEvent](SDL_PollEvent) loop or within [SDL_AppIterate](SDL_AppIterate).

+### Position calculation within the [SDL_PollEvent](SDL_PollEvent) loop/while SDL_AppEvent is called.

+It's not uncommon to see positional/movement recalculation to happen while processing events.
+Note that we mean the actual object position here, and not just calculation of a persistant direction vector.
+Typically this is in the form of calculating it during a switch/case or if/else chain that looks at each event in sequence.
+Depending on the type of input, this can result in movement only happening when you first press the button down, or to get jerky movement that starts, pauses for a moment, and then proceeds with very "chunky" rather than smooth movement.
+The latter is usually caused by Key Repeat on Keyboards, see the note below for more information.

+> __Note__: Approaches for input can be found here [Events, States, and Key Repeats](EventsStatesAndRepeats), as well as more information on Key Repeat.

+In general you want to be only adjusting direction in events, rather than applying it.
+You can also use states outside of events if prefer it.

+## Why am I getting undefined reference errors for SDL functions when I'm linking SDL? <a name="mingw_wrong_arch" id="mingw_wrong_arch"></a>

+If you're using gcc on windows, you may also know it as mingw, and you've confirmed your command line/build system is linking to SDL3, it's likely this is an architecture issue.
+It's common for folks to download the development distribution of SDL, pick one of the subfolders with 64bit or 32bit libaries, put them into a libs folder and linking to that.
+If the architecture doesn't match the one their compiler is targetting, it will silently fail to load the library and just report undefined reference errors.
+The "Other Distributions" section of the [mingw intro](https://github.com/libsdl-org/SDL/blob/main/docs/INTRO-mingw.md#other-distributions) covers downloading and identifying what you need.

+If you're not on Windows with mingw, or if you've confirmed the architecture is correct, it's likely your link order is wrong.
+This [Stack Overflow](https://stackoverflow.com/a/409470) answer explains it well.

 ## I'm getting an error about SDL_main, WinMain, main, etc: <a name="main" id="main"></a>